 If you are in labour at home and something seems to be wrong with you or your baby, you may need to be transferred to hospital.

 What will happen if I transfer to hospital?

 Your journey to hospital will depend on the reason for transferring.
 Most of the time, a paramedic ambulance will be called for you, especially if you are approaching or in the pushing stage of labour.
 In the ambulance, you will have access to Entonox (gas and air) for pain relief if you are in labour.

 Sometimes, it may be possible to go by car with your midwife following.

 In both cases, the midwife will come with you.
 They may be able to stay and keep caring for you, or another midwife on the ward might take over and look you after.

 When you arrive on the ward, you should have a room or bed waiting for you because the midwife will call ahead.
-If it is an emergency, the team on the labour ward will know you are coming and the call the obstetric and neonatal doctors will be ready to look after you and your baby.
+If it is an emergency, the team on the labour ward will know you are coming and the obstetric and neonatal doctors will be ready to look after you and your baby.

 Pack a hospital bag

 You may not need to use it, but you should pack a hospital bag in case.

 Are home births safe?